AnnulusGames/LitMotion/README.md

 - Achieves zero allocations due to its struct-based design.
 - Highly optimized using DOTS (Data-Oriented Technology Stack).
 - Works in both runtime and editor.
+- Provides a rich set of schedulers, allowing you to specify the PlayerLoop to execute.
 - Apply complex settings like easing and looping.
 - Wait for completion via callbacks/coroutines.
 - Zero allocation string animation with FixedString and TextMeshPro
+- Character animation for TextMeshPro text.
+- Motion Tracker Window for monitoring motions in progress.
 - Convert to Observables using UniRx.
 - Supports async/await via UniTask.
 - Extend types using `IMotionOptions` and `IMotionAdapter`.